alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Austin in the Lab – Experimental Evidence in Favor of the Constative-Performative Distinction</b><br>
-         poster presentation and blitz talk at the 1st European Experimental Philosophy Conference; Charles University in Prague; jointly with Stephan Kornmesser; moved online due to pandemic
+         poster presentation and blitz talk at the 1st European Experimental Philosophy Conference; Charles University in Prague; jointly with Stephan Kornmesser; held online due to pandemic
       </td>
    </tr>
    <tr>